AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 The same can be done with X-scales if needed:

 ```
-// sync minimums and maximums of the scales
+// sync minimum and maximum values of the scales
 globalMax = chart.getStat("xScalesMax");
 globalMin = chart.getStat("xScalesMin");
 // get all y scales